stho32/ThroughputSimulation/README.md

   - [ ] There is some kind of time simulation which runs the processing units in some way
   - [ ] Processing units take stock of connected stock piles and process them to other materials that are placed in another stock pile
   - [ ] Processing units have a statistical fluctuation in their behaviour.
+  - [ ] instead of statically placing the elements a kind of force graph should be supported